- Features of the context menu

 Tip: The last color used is automatically proposed in the context menu of the cell.
 This feature is useful to apply the same color to multiple cells.

 When saving the content of the pivot table (with UI), the specified colors are saved.

-Configuring the automatic menu in a Pivot Table control
+Settings of the automatic menu in a Pivot Table control

 The context menu of a Pivot Table control can be disabled.
 To configure the display of the context menu, you must:

 - Open the description window of the Pivot Table control.

 - Choose the desired menu in the "Context menu" combo box.
 You can:

 - "Display the AAF menu (System)": In this case, the automatic menu of the Pivot Table control will be used (AAF menu).
 For more details on how to configure this menu, see Configuring the AAF menu.

 - "Add a context menu": If this option is checked, you can select the custom context menu to be displayed.